tivac/mithril.js/ospec/README.md

 ---

+### void o.timeout(Number delay)

+Adjust the timeout for the current test, will be a no-op unless called during an actual test

+---

 ### Function o.spy([Function fn])

 Returns a function that records the number of times it gets called, and its arguments